rucinskimaciej/tapsterbot/client/README.md

 # client folder

-Here are elements defining a client written in Python which can drive the bot (i.e. send to it requests) **Work in progres...**
+Here are elements defining clients which allow user to drive the Tapster 2 bot **Work in progres...**